metio/terraform-provider-k8s/docs/data-sources/elasticache_services_k8s_aws_cache_parameter_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) CacheParameterGroupSpec defines the desired state of CacheParameterGroup.Represents the output of a CreateCacheParameterGroup operation. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) CacheParameterGroupSpec defines the desired state of CacheParameterGroup.
+Represents the output of a CreateCacheParameterGroup operation. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only